Azerbaijan State University of Economics: Awards and certificates

 2006 – Azerbaijan State University of Economics was awarded the "Golden Fortune" prize, which was held by the International Academy of Rating Technologies and Sociology.
 The university participated under the nomination "Rating of popularity".
 The award was given for the creation of a new model of economic education in the territory of the CIS.
-Before, ASUE received the "Silver Fortune" award in 2002.
+Before, UNEC received the "Silver Fortune" award in 2002.

-2006 – ASUE was nominated for the National Award "Uğur".
+2006 – UNEC was nominated for the National Award "Uğur".
 The prize was awarded for the fact that the university contributed to the development and advancement of science, as well as to the development of national cadres.

 2007 – The university received the "University of the Year" award, which was held at the national level.

-2007 – ASUE was awarded the “Intellect – 2007” Prize for the creation of the project of the Information and Library Center in ASUE.
+2007 – UNEC was awarded the “Intellect – 2007” Prize for the creation of the project of the Information and Library Center in UNEC.

 2008 – At the conference held in Ankara, UNEC received an award for the contribution and development of the Turkic world and culture.

 2009 – The International Academy of Professionals, which was established in Kyiv in 1996, awarded the "Golden Medal" to the Azerbaijan State Economic University for merits in the scientific sphere and training of personnel.

 2009 – The "Child of Motherland" award and the "Dada Gorgud" medal were awarded to the university rector for the fact that the university made a contribution to the development of Azerbaijan, from both economic and social sides.
 The award was presented by the Supreme Council of the Dada Gorgud Foundation.

-2010 – Within the framework of the international image program "Millennium Award" ASUE received three awards – a diploma, a cup and an order for the fact that the university used modern educational technologies and introduced innovations in the educational system.
+2010 – Within the framework of the international image program "Millennium Award" UNEC received three awards – a diploma, a cup and an order for the fact that the university used modern educational technologies and introduced innovations in the educational system.

 2015 – The university was awarded the certificate "Best Performance" for the best presentation at the 9th Azerbaijan International Education and Career Exhibition.
 This is the only university that received the certificate "Best Performance" at the exhibition, which was attended by more than 130 institutions of higher education from 16 countries.

-2015 – Business School ASUE was recognized as a full member of the Accreditation of the Business School of the European Foundation for Management Development (EFMD) for the first time in Azerbaijan.
+2015 – Business School UNEC was recognized as a full member of the Accreditation of the Business School of the European Foundation for Management Development (EFMD) for the first time in Azerbaijan.

 2016 – UNEC retained its leadership among universities in Azerbaijan in accordance with the list identified by the rankings of the world's higher education institutions "The Ranking Web" and "Webometrics".

 2016 – According to the latest results of 2016, introduced by UniRank, which determines the popularity of the world universities on the Internet, UNEC was the first among universities in Azerbaijan.